smrthh/PLAN-IT/README.md

 MAJOR MINOR PATCH BUILD

-(Major)	1	Big changes (new features, new UI, or breaking changes)
+( MAJOR ) - 1	Big changes (new features, new UI, or breaking changes)

-(Minor)	0	Small features or improvements (like adding a new button or report)
+( MINOR ) - 0	Small features or improvements (like adding a new button or report)

-(Patch)	1	Fixes (like bug fixes or performance improvements)
+( PATCH ) -	1	 Fixes (like bug fixes or performance improvements)

-(Build)	0	Internal build or deployment number (optional, used by developers)
+( BUILD ) - 	0	 Internal build or deployment number (optional, used by developers)

 Current - 👉🏻 V.1.0.0.1